THARMATT/Data-Structures/Readme.md

 - **Dynamic Data:** Used for managing data with an unknown or variable runtime size.
 - **Flexibility:** Provides more flexibility for managing memory at runtime.

+# Summary For the day
+## Procedural Language

+- **Definition:** Specifies a series of well-structured steps and procedures to compose a program, involving statements, functions, and commands.

+## Functional Language

+- **Definition:** Involves writing a program solely in pure functions, bundling code together for reuse, emphasizing creating new data without modifying original variables.

+## Object-Oriented Programming (OOP)

+- **Definition:** Focuses on dividing code into objects, combining code and data to form objects, allowing for easier development, debugging, reuse, and maintenance of software.

+## Static vs. Dynamic Languages

+- **Definition:** Static languages perform type checking at compile time, requiring variable types to be specified in advance.
+Dynamic languages perform type checking at runtime, allowing flexibility in changing variable types during execution.

+## Dynamic Language Behavior

+- **Definition:** In dynamic languages like Python, changing variable types during runtime doesn't result in compile-time errors, as types are determined during program execution.

+## Variables in Static Languages

+- **Definition:** Variables in static languages must be assigned a data type, and changing types leads to compile-time errors.

+## Data Type Declaration

+- **Definition:** Declaring data types before usage provides more control and reduces runtime errors in static languages.

+## Dynamic Language Convenience

+- **Definition:** Dynamic languages don't require specifying data types, saving coding time, but may lead to runtime errors.

+## Memory Management

+- **Definition:** Memory management involves stack and heap memory.
+Variables are in the stack, and actual values are in the heap.

+## Multiple Reference Variables

+- **Definition:** Multiple reference variables can point to the same object; changes in one variable reflect in others pointing to the same object.